 Lidl frames her film with some of Goldin’s famous slide shows which unquestionably contain some of her very best work.
 Not simply because of the sheer horrific powerful graphic images of her self-inflicted cigarette burns or when one of her boyfriends beat her up etc. it’s the unshakable knowledge knowing that this was/is her real life.

 The work has often been called controversial, and maybe taken out of context some of it is.
 However what you cannot fail to appreciate by the end of this profile is that it is the work of a sheer genius, and a very brave and passionate one to boot.
-If you are unfamiliar with Goldin’s work, then this is is a great place to start.
-If you are already a fan then you will want much more than this mere 62 minutes as they is a wealth of art we still need to see, and a whole history we still need to hear.
+If you are unfamiliar with Goldin’s work, then this is a great place to start.
+If you are already a fan then you will want much more than this mere 62 minutes as there is a wealth of art we still need to see, and a whole history we still need to hear.